 The first step to becoming a volunteer at our San Luis Obispo location is to complete a Volunteer Application.
 Please note that the application process is competitive and only complete applications will be accepted.
 Upon approval of your application, you will be contacted to schedule a 20 minute interview.
 Upon acceptance, you will be sent information to complete a background check and register for the new volunteer training classes.

-The next new volunteer training classes offered, will be held on Friday, January 27th, from 6-8pm AND Saturday, January 28th, from 9am-4pm.
-You must attend both classes to become an active volunteer.
-To be eligible to attend these classes, you must complete your application by Monday, January 16, 2017.
-During the Orientation Meeting on January 27, we provide an overview of our organization, the different volunteer opportunities available and our organization's policies and procedures.
-During the New Volunteer Training Day on January 28, we cover basic animal husbandry and rescue procedures.
+Upon approval, you will be invited to the two-day New Volunteer Training.
+You must attend both days of classes to become an active volunteer.
+Please note that these trainings only occur a few times per year, so there may be a waiting period of a few months before you may begin as a volunteer.
+During the Orientation Meeting on the first day, we provide an overview of our organization, the different volunteer opportunities available and our organization's policies and procedures.
+During the New Volunteer Training Day on the second day, we cover basic animal husbandry and rescue procedures.

 Email us at firstname.lastname@example.org.